 Spicy Chicken with Rice & Crisp Red Onions

-This is the kind of meal you have the option of doing a small amount of work in advance to cut out a lot the prep come dinner time, or fully cook it ahead of time so you’ve just got to heat it up.
-(You could for light meal prep, simply marinate the chicken and cook the rice ahead of time).
-But let’s assume you have a busy day and really just want to do minimal weeknight cooking.
+This is the meal you have the option of doing a small amount of work in advance to cut out a lot the prep come dinner time, or fully cook it ahead of time so you’ve just got to heat it up.
+(You could for a light meal prep marinate the chicken and cook the rice ahead of time).
+But let’s assume you have a busy day and just want to do minimal weeknight cooking.

 Heat oven to 190C.
 Brush the chicken with 1 tsp. oil, then sprinkle with curry powder.
 Toss the onion in the remaining oil.
 Put the chicken and onion in a baking dish.
 Bake for 25 mins until the meat is cooked and the onions are crisp, stirring the onions and turning the chicken halfway through.